alexrohlf/git-intro/README.md

 ### GitHub

-Set up a GitHub account
+Set up a GitHub account https://github.com/join.

+A free account is sufficient if your work is to be open-source, or if closed-source repositories are limited to 3 collaborators.

+### GitHub Desktop

+If you are using Windows or Mac, you may want to download the GitHub Desktop app https://help.github.com/en/desktop/getting-started-with-github-desktop/installing-github-desktop